hantsy/hantsy/README.md

 ### Hantsy Bai(@hantsy)

 I'm Hantsy - a freelancer from China.
-Previously I worked with varied teams around the world and helped many customers by producing cool stuffs, not limited to cooking startup POCs and delivering large-scale distributed applications.
+Previously I worked with diverse teams around the world and helped numerous customers with professional service, not limited to coaching the team members,  cooking startup POCs and delivering large-scale distributed applications.

-*Currently I am open for new opportunities.*
+*Currently, I am available for new opportunities.*

 #### Getting in touch